smnbbrv/projected/README.md

 # projected

-Collections of objects that rely on remote data sources.
+Collections of utilities.
 Hides the complexity of fetching and caching data from a remote source regardless of the number of consumers.

 ## Installation